Entropy and attestation¶

-WaveLedger requires every block to carry a verifiable attestation of unpredictable entropy.
-This is the "quantum-attested mining" rule that distinguishes WaveLedger from a generic PoW chain.
+WaveLedger requires every block to carry a verifiable attestation that its proof-of-work input came from a registered, unpredictable entropy source.
+This requirement — attested mining — is what distinguishes WaveLedger from generic proof-of-work.

-- The miner must fetch ≥ 64 bytes of entropy from an entropy source.
-The first 32 bytes are the seed (mixed into the block header for PoW); the last 32 are the proof (revealed for verification).
+- The miner must obtain at least 64 bytes from a registered entropy source.
+The first 32 bytes are the seed that is mixed into the block header before PoW; the last 32 bytes are the proof that is revealed for verification.

-- The miner must include an attestation envelope in the block (
+- The block must carry an attestation envelope in its

 - Validators reject any block whose

-sourceis not in the registry, whosecommitmentdoesn't matchSHA3-512(entropy_proof), or whose health stats fall outside the configured statistical bounds.
-A source-side signature path (per-source registered public key verifying a signature over the commitment) is on the roadmap and will arrive withproof_typev2.
+sourceis not in the registry, whosecommitmentdoes not matchSHA3-512(entropy_proof), or whose health statistics fall outside the configured bounds.
+When a source has a registered public key, the envelope must also carry a valid ML-DSA-87 signature over the commitment; see Source signing.

-Generic PoW (Bitcoin, Litecoin, etc.) relies on the miner's secret nonce search being computationally hard.
-WaveLedger adds the constraint that the input to that search must be demonstrably unpredictable — a miner can't pre-mine blocks for the future because they don't know what entropy they'll have.
+Generic proof-of-work depends only on the difficulty of the nonce search.
+Attested mining adds the constraint that the input to that search must come from a verifiable, unpredictable source: a miner cannot pre-compute blocks for future heights, because they do not control what entropy they will be permitted to use.

 This makes the chain attractive to:

-- Smart contracts that need on-chain randomness — instead of defrauding RANDAO-style schemes, contracts can read the attested entropy from the block header directly.
+- Smart contracts requiring on-chain randomness.
+Instead of defrauding RANDAO-style schemes, contracts read the attested entropy from the block header directly.

-- Auditors — every block's randomness can be traced to a source and verified.
+- Auditors.
+Every block's randomness traces to a named source and is independently verifiable.

 Source registry¶